 In 1989, when Romania changed its political system, foreign investment became essential – even as the country struggled to implement the rule of law and free market principles.
 Arbitration became an essential economic tool during that period and, as a result, Romanian businesses and firms that grew up then – such as Nestor Nestor – are well-versed in it.

 The practice is led by Ana Diculescu-Sova and partner Simona Neagu, who are identified by directories as effective advocates.

 Professor and former Constitutional Court judge Viorel-Mihai Ciobanu joined the firm as counsel in 2008.
-He’s also president of the Court of International Commercial Arbitration at the Romanian Chamber of Commerce from 2009 to 2012.
+He also served as president of the Court of International Commercial Arbitration at the Romanian Chamber of Commerce from 2009 to 2012.
 He also sits as arbitrator and has heard over 400 cases (both domestic and international) throughout his career to date.

 Who uses it?